Dishoungh/gentoo-config/README.md

 44. **(chroot) livecd / # eselect kernel list**
 45. **(chroot) livecd / # eselect kernel set 1**<br>
   Note: Kernel version is 5.16.14-gentoo
-46. **(chroot) livecd / # emerge -aq sys-apps/pciutils**
+46. **(chroot) livecd / # emerge -aq sys-apps/pciutils app-arch/lzop app-arch/lz4**
 47. **(chroot) livecd / # cd /usr/src/linux && make menuconfig**

 # Configuring Kernel (Make Menuconfig)
 This is what I have configured in my Kernel config.
 I will try to be as detailed as possible with the EXACT changes I made.
 Keep in mind that I will have to work around Markdown's formatting to portray my changes as accurately as possible.
+I know I can just use genkernel to make a completely generic kernel or use a prebuilt kernel binary, but I think that pretty much destroys the whole point of Gentoo.
+I want to learn to configure the kernel myself.

 Kernel Version: Linux/x86 5.16.14-gentoo